Tanking: Response

-The NBA, NHL, and MLB have responded to the phenomenon in recent years by changing their draft from reverse-order to a lottery formula which is only loosely tied to the previous season's standings.
+The NBA, NHL, and MLB have responded to the phenomenon in recent years by changing their draft from reverse-order to a lottery formula which is only loosely tied to the previous season's standings, though this has not stopped the practice entirely.
 Some observers have called for leagues to adopt a European-style promotion and relegation system, where the worst teams are demoted to a minor league, to make tanking less attractive.
 The NBA has fined executives and owners for referencing the merits of losing.

 In response to concerns about tanking, the NBA changed the way teams are allocated draft picks.
 In 2018, the league leveled the draft lottery odds, giving the worst team a lower chance of getting the number one overall pick.
 In theory, this change serves to dissuade teams from intentionally losing.

+The 2022 revival of the United States Football League instituted a rule that if the two teams at the bottom of the league standings are scheduled to face each other in the last week of the regular season, then the winner of that game will be awarded first place in that league's draft order the next year; this rule was carried over when the USFL merged with the XFL to form the United Football League.
+The rule has been invoked twice, first in 2022 and again in 2024.